hendraptaksu/FinalWebApi/README.md

 ## To see available endpoints
 Swagger page will automatically launced on the browser.
 You can use swagger to play around with the endpoint.

+## Video Recording
+Can see video recording at https://youtu.be/4bPSIRmKZZo